Non-commutative desingularization of determinantal varieties, II: Arbitrary minors: Abstract

 \section{Abstract}

-In our paper ``Non-commutative desingularization of determinantal varieties I'' we constructed and studied non-commutative resolutions of determinantal varieties defined by maximal minors.
+In our paper ``Non-commutative desingularization of determinantal varieties I'' we constructed and studied non-comm\-u\-ta\-tive resolutions of determinantal varieties defined by maximal minors.
 At the end of the introduction we asserted that the results could be generalized to determinantal varieties defined by non-maximal minors, at least in characteristic zero.
-In this paper we prove the \emph{existence} of non-commutative resolutions in the general case in a manner which is still characteristic free.
-The explicit description of the resolution by generators and relations is deferred to a later paper.
+In this paper we prove the \emph{existence} of non-commutative resolutions in the general case in a manner which is still characteristic free, and carry out the explicit description by generators and relations in characteristic zero.
 As an application of our results we prove that there is a fully faithful embedding between the bounded derived categories of the two canonical (commutative) resolutions of a determinantal variety, confirming a well-known conjecture of Bondal and Orlov in this special case.